Dn2/Dn2GameGrids/README.md

 2. Add a BoxGridActor to your level or create a blueprint with BoxGridActor as its parent class.
 3. In the details panel of your placed BoxGridActor  or class defaults panel of your blueprint, under the Grid category, check bAutoGenerate, and set the extents or your grid.
 4. Alternately, you can skip step 3 and use the blueprint node `Update Grid Async` to build your base grid at runtime. `Update Grid Async` overwrites the current grid if there is one.
+5. Additionally `Update Grid Async`, on completion fires off Blueprint and C++ events with the resulting grid array, grid extents and cell size.

 ## Terminology
 - **`Cell`**: A point or node on the grid with associated 2D coordinates (e.g 4,20).
 See `Cell Info`.